opowell/jtree/doc-pages/server/settings.md

 The following options (with default values shown) are available:

+#### `defaultAdminPwd`: undefined

+A password for accessing the administrator page.
+A value of "undefined" means no password is required.

+#### `openAdminOnStart`: true

+Whether or not the administrator window should open when server is started.

+#### `port`: 80 on Windows, 3000 otherwise

+The port which the server will run on.

+#### `sessionShowFullLinks`: false

+Whether or not sessions should display links with explicit session id.

 #### `allowClientsToCreateParticipants`: true

 Whether or not clients can login (with a valid participant ID) before the participant actually exists in the session.